-College Advancement works with employees to develop projects that will appeal to funders/donors and works to identify, cultivate and solicit potential funders/donors in the community - individuals, foundations and businesses.
-It receives donations, bequests, funds and property in support of the students, programs and activities of Langara College, oversees the recognition and stewardship of donors, holds, invests and administers bequests, endowments, trusts and other financial programs and investments in support of the activities of Langara College and administers and distributes donated funds and property in support of Langara College.
+College Advancement is responsible for identifying and cultivating potential donors for projects that will benefit the College and our students.
+College Advancement receives donations, bequests, funds and property in support of the students, programs and activities of Langara College, oversees the recognition and stewardship of donors, administers bequests, endowments, and trusts in support of the activities of Langara College and administers and distributes donated funds and property in support of Langara College.

-Examples of fundraising projects include new awards development (scholarships and bursaries), development of proposals seeking funding for specific College capital projects as developed or identified by College employees, development of proposals for funding for unique or innovative programs.
+Examples of fundraising projects include development of new awards (scholarships and bursaries), development of proposals seeking funding for specific College projects as developed or identified by College employees, and development of proposals for funding for unique or innovative programs or activities.